Shell Customization

 An environment variable is a dynamic-named value that can affect the way running processes will behave on a computer.
 They are part of the environment in which a process runs.
 For example, a running process can query the value of the TEMP environment variable to discover a suitable location to store temporary files, or the HOME or USERPROFILE variable to find the directory structure owned by the user running the process.

-See bash manual: Shell Variables for complete list of bash variables.
+See bash manual: Shell Variables for the complete list of bash variables.
 Some of them are presented below and some (HISTCONTROL for example) will be discussed later in this chapter.

 • HOME The current user's home directory; the default for the cd builtin command.
 The value of this variable is also used by tilde expansion